edi-marc/Libft/README.md

 ## Getting Started

-The repository contain a main, usefull to test the functions.
+The repository contains a main, usefull to test the functions.

 ### Build the library